acc-wp/acc_user_importer/README.md

   You have the choice to take no action, set role to a value or remove a role from the member.
 - Role value?
 Value related to the previous choice.
-- Also check user expiry in local DB?
-If this option is checked, then after syncing the received data from the 2M API, an additional step is done: the local database is scanned, looking for expired users.
-This is a safeguard in case 2M forgets to notify us of an expired user.
+- Also check local DB sanity?
+If this option is checked, then after syncing the received data from the 2M API, an additional step is done: the local database is scanned, looking for suspicious values.
 - Delete expired user accounts after a while?
 Enable feature where obsolete user accounts are deleted after a while.
-This logic requires the above "Also check user expiry" option and enable the next 2 options.
+This logic requires the above "Also check local DB sanity" option and enable the next 2 options.
 - How many days before deleting an expired user from database?
   In order to protect members personal information, it is good practice to eventually